George F. Rixey

-Chaplain (Brigadier General) George Foreman Rixey, USA (March 2, 1888 – May 13, 1974) was an American Army officer who served as the 1st Deputy Chief of Chaplains of the United States Army from 1942–1945.
+George Foreman Rixey, USA (March 2, 1888 – May 13, 1974) was an American Army officer who served as the 1st Deputy Chief of Chaplains of the United States Army from 1942 to 1945.

 Biography

-Rixey served as a line officer in World War I in France as a First Lieutenant, and then accepted a commission as a military chaplain.
-On returning to the United States after the war, he served in a variety of different locations, and was later promoted to Major in 1931.
+Rixey served as a line officer in World War I in France as a first lieutenant, and then accepted a commission as a military chaplain.
+On returning to the United States after the war, he served in a variety of different locations, and was later promoted to major in 1931.

-He was awarded the rank of Brigadier General at the end of World War II, which established that as the grade for the office.
+He was awarded the rank of brigadier general at the end of World War II, which established that as the grade for the office.
 After the war he was moved to the Office of the Inspector General where he served until his retirement.
 General Rixey, his wife Leslie Young (1880–1976) and their son George Jr. (1911–1914) are buried at Arlington National Cemetery, section 2, grave E-280.